brettscodentools/Dynamics_rigging_tool/README.md

 ![Phase One](docs/easy_dynamics_add_solvers.png)

 ### Phase 3: Bake the Animation based on the time slider's range:
-1. A. Bake the animation and export an FBX package including the mesh
-    B. If this is for an existing rigged asset, bake and export just the animation as an FBX file.
+1. *A*.
+Bake the animation and export an FBX package including the mesh *B*.
+If this is for an existing rigged asset, bake and export just the animation as an FBX file.

 ![Phase One](docs/easy_dynamics_final_result.png)